laughing0li/TechniqueFinder/AdminGuide.md

 ### Step 7: Add new localisation

-This defines the particular instrument details
+This defines the particular instrument/technique details

 1. In the &quot;Admin&quot; page, click on &quot;Localisation&quot;.
 2. Click on &quot;Add Localisation&quot;